Deep Fission Targets 2026 for First Underground 15 MW Nuclear Reactor, Poised to Revolutionize Energy Landscape

-BERKELEY, CA – Deep Fission, a pioneering U.S. nuclear energy startup, is making headlines with its ambitious plan to deploy 15 MWe small modular reactors (SMRs) a mile underground, targeting initial criticality for a pilot project by July 4, 2026.
-This initiative is part of the Department of Energy’s (DOE) new Reactor Pilot Program, which seeks to fast-track advanced nuclear technologies.
-The company envisions these subterranean reactors as a scalable solution for the rapidly growing energy demands of data centers and other industrial applications.
+BERKELEY, CA — Deep Fission, a pioneering US nuclear energy startup, is making headlines with its ambitious plan to deploy 15-MWe small modular reactors (SMRs) a mile underground, targeting initial criticality for a pilot project by 4 July 2026.
+This initiative is part of the Department of Energy's (DOE) new Reactor Pilot Programme, which seeks to fast-track advanced nuclear technologies.
+The company envisions these subterranean reactors as a scalable solution for the rapidly growing energy demands of data centres and other industrial applications.

 Advancing Underground Nuclear Technology

-Deep Fission’s core innovation lies in its “Borehole Reactor” design, which involves placing small modular pressurized water reactors one mile underground via 30-inch boreholes.
+Deep Fission's core innovation lies in its “Borehole Reactor” design, which involves placing small modular pressurised water reactors one mile (approximately 1.6 kilometres) underground via 30-inch boreholes.
 This approach leverages natural geology for shielding, aiming to enhance safety and security while significantly reducing the surface footprint of nuclear power generation.

-The company’s primary project, the DFBR-1, is a 15-MWe pressurized water reactor that integrates established nuclear, drilling, and geothermal technologies.
-This design is expected to dramatically reduce construction time and expense, potentially cutting costs by up to 80% compared to traditional nuclear megastructures.
-Deep Fission aims for a levelized cost of electricity (LCOE) between 5-7 cents per kilowatt-hour for its initial commercial projects.
+The company's primary project, the DFBR-1, is a 15-MWe pressurised water reactor that integrates established nuclear, drilling, and geothermal technologies.
+This design is expected to dramatically reduce construction time and expense, potentially cutting costs by up to 80 per cent compared to traditional nuclear megastructures.
+Deep Fission aims for a levelised cost of electricity (LCOE) of 5 to 7 cents per kilowatt-hour for its initial commercial projects.

 Strategic Timeline and DOE Partnership